MB ChB Medicine (4.5-year degree)

 The other main purpose of the assessment system is to drive the learning of all students, and the Medical School has therefore chosen to place a high weight on educational impact in the design of the assessment system.
 The aim is to assess students in ways that will drive deep, contextual and constructive learning that will last into life-long practice.

-Through workshops and career education talks we aim to provide all medical students with the resources that you will need to make the right decision in your medical career or in selecting your chosen specialty.
+Through workshops and career education talks we aim to provide all medical students with the resources that they will need to make the right decision in their medical career or in selecting their chosen speciality.

 The Student Support Team will assist you in providing advice or guiding you to the most appropriate person to talk to about: